flaport/home/.ansible/README.md

 ## Quick Start

-**Note:** The playbook now includes system initialization roles (locale, hostname, bootloader, user-config) that configure fundamental system settings based on the manual installation guide.
+**Note:** The playbook now includes system initialization roles (locale, hostname, user-config) that configure fundamental system settings based on the manual installation guide.
 These are configured with sensible defaults:
 - **Timezone**: Europe/Brussels
 - **Locale**: en_US.UTF-8
 - **Hostname**: archframe
-- **Bootloader**: rEFInd (UEFI) or GRUB (BIOS)

 You can skip these with `--skip-tags init` if your system is already configured.